CarlWebster/XenServer/README.md

         Accept wildcard characters?  false

     -CompanyPhone <String>
-        Company Phone to use for the Cover Page   If the Cover Page has the Phone field.
+        Company Phone to use for the Cover Page if the Cover Page has the Phone field.

         The following Cover Pages have a Phone field:
                 Contrast (Word 2010)